 Playing with virtual memory

 You may notice that pagefile.sys is roughly the same size as your configured virtual memory settings.

 This leads to our first way to get rid of it: set your Virtual Memory to zero, and reboot.
 Once you return, Windows will no longer be using the file and will let you delete it.
-(You may need to run Windows File Explorer as administrator to do it.)
+(You may need to use an administrative command prompt to do it.)